-Katie Bell Rocks A Skimpy Thong In Racy New Upload: ‘Tell Me What U Want’
+Katie Bell Rocks A Skimpy Thong In Racy New Upload: 'Tell Me What U Want'

-Katie Bell played the role of a waitress in the most recent update that was shared on her Instagram page.
-The model and social media influencer shared the steamy shot on her feed on January 7, and it’s been getting plenty of attention from her 1.8 million fans.
+Katie Bell seemingly played the role of a waitress in the most recent update that was shared on her Instagram page.
+The model and social media influencer added the steamy shot to her feed on January 7, and it's been getting plenty of attention from her 1.8 million fans.

-The photo captured the model sitting on the top of a counter that was surrounded by red barstools.
-She appeared to be in a diner with a retro vibe, and it was decorated with several black and white photos, including a Route 66 sign.
-Katie stretched her legs out in front of her and held a pad of paper in one hand as she grabbed the side of the counter with the opposite.
-She had her back facing towards the camera but looked over her shoulder with an alluring stare.
+The photo captured the model sitting on the top of a counter surrounded by red barstools.
+She appeared to be in a diner with a retro vibe, and it was decorated with several black-and-white framed photos, including a Route 66 sign.
+Katie stretched her legs out in front of her and held a pad of paper in one hand as she grabbed the side of the counter with the other.
+She had her back to the camera but looked over her shoulder with an alluring stare.

 She opted for a sexy, white outfit that did her fit figure nothing but favors.
-On her upper half, Katie sported a sexy bra that did a lot more showing than it did covering.
-The garment secured around the back of her neck with a thin string, and the back had three straps that hit a few inches below her shoulder blades.
-Only a tease of the front could be seen because of the way that Katie was posed, but she treated her fans to a generous glimpse of sideboob.
+On her upper half, Katie sported a bra which did a lot more showing than it did covering.
+The garment secured around the back of her neck with a thin strap, and the back had three additional straps which hit a few inches below her shoulder blades.
+Only a tease of the front could be seen because of the way that Katie posed, but she treated her fans to a generous glimpse of sideboob.
 Katie also flaunted her toned arms and back.

-She teamed her bra with a pair of panties that were equally as scanty.
-The bottom tucked deep into her backside, and her bronze buns were in full view.
-It had a set of thick straps that were tight on Katie’s hips, and the sexy cut highlighted her tiny waist and midsection.
-The high-rise design of the piece also showcased Katie’s trim stems.
-The model also wore a matching piece in the middle of her tummy, and its straps trailed down her derriere.

 "Whatever happens, I always believed in you Katie and your dreams xx love you beautiful," one follower wrote, adding a few white hearts to the end of their comment.